supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-loyalty-revolution.md

 ## Part 3: Impact & What's Next (12-15 minutes)

-**Tyler**: "You're in a hyper-competitive boardwalk environment.
+**John**: "You're in a hyper-competitive boardwalk environment.
 How do you use loyalty to influence guest behavior when there's a cheaper option 50 feet away?"

 **Tim**: "You've talked about retention skyrocketing when passholders visit just two more times per year.
 How do you plan to use Fam Club to specifically target that behavior?"

+**John**: "Now that it's live, what's the weirdest or most unexpected guest behavior you've discovered through the data?"

+**Tim**: "Was there a moment during implementation when everything was going wrong?
+What was your lowest point, and how did you push through?"

 **John**: "What's been the biggest surprise so far since launch — either from guest feedback or operational reality?"

-**Tyler**: "This program integrates season passes, promos, and entitlements.
+**Tim**: "This program integrates season passes, promos, and entitlements.
 Looking ahead, how do you see Fam Club evolving over the next couple of years?"

----

-## Behind the Scenes Segment (5-7 minutes)

-**Tim**: "Tyler, tell us about a moment during implementation when everything was going wrong.
-What was your lowest point, and how did you push through?"

-**Tyler**: "Now that it's live, what's the weirdest or most unexpected guest behavior you've discovered through the data?"

 ## Lightning Round (Rapid-Fire Questions)

 **Tim**: "Points or discounts?"

-**Tyler**: "Season passes – asset or headache?"
+**John**: "Season passes – asset or headache?"

 **Tim**: "Biggest loyalty program mistake you see others make?"

-**Tyler**: "Real-time offers or batch campaigns?"
+**John**: "Real-time offers or batch campaigns?"

 **Tim**: "Mobile app or SMS?"

-**Tyler**: "Best guest reaction you've gotten so far?"
+**John**: "Best guest reaction you've gotten so far?"

 **Tim**: "Most overrated loyalty program feature?"

-**Tyler**: "Scan cards or mobile-only?"
+**John**: "Scan cards or mobile-only?"

 **Tim**: "Retention or acquisition?"

-**Tyler**: "Data privacy – worry or overblown?"
+**John**: "Data privacy – worry or overblown?"

 **Tim**: "Next feature you're building?"

-**Tyler**: "Advice for operators considering loyalty programs?"
+**John**: "Advice for operators considering loyalty programs?"

 ---